kaidez/kaidez.github.io/_posts/2017-08-08-state-of-javascript.md

 It was published by Dori Smith and the late, (very) great Tom Negrino.
 I don't use it as a reference anymore, but keep it for sentimental reasons.

-It was written in 1999, about four years after the initial JavaScript release.
-But it covers things that made JavaScript popular at that time: image manipulation, scrolling status bars, Java integration, etc.
+It was written in 1999, about four years after JavaScript's initial release.
+But it covers the things that made JavaScript popular at that time: image manipulation, scrolling status bars, Java integration, etc.

 The book covers functions really, <em>really</em> well: it's actually where I first learned about them.
 It even covers cookies: <em>the first real instance of JavaScript state management.</em>

 And there's also 33 pages on Dynamic HTML (DHTML), demonstrating DOM manipulation methods that now seem dated.
-All the manipulation in the book is done with <code>document.all</code> and <code>document.getElementById()</code> isn't mentioned at all.
+All the manipulation in the book is done with <code>document.all</code>...<code>document.getElementById()</code> isn't mentioned at all.

 <h3>...Then Came Love For The DOM</h3>
 While <code>document.getElementById()</code> would become the primary way to initiate DOM manipulation, the spec it was part of (DOM Level 2) wouldn't reach Candidate Recommendation until 2000.
 So a 1999 book <em>not</em> covering it makes sense but once that spec achieved Candidate Reco status, things changed.